janposselt/webbluetooth-hrm-pro-plus/README.md

 - A web browser that supports the Web Bluetooth API (e.g., Google Chrome).
 - A compatible heart rate monitor that supports Bluetooth Low Energy (BLE) and the Heart Rate service.
+  - Tested with Garmin HRM-Pro Plus (the one with the white bezel)

 ## How to Use